 The proposed bill would amend current statutes related to the Supplemental Nutrition Assistance Program (SNAP) by introducing new requirements for the Department of Economic Security (DES) to evaluate eligibility.
-Specifically, it mandates that DES enter into a data matching agreement with the Arizona Department of Revenue to identify households with lottery or gambling winnings of $3,000 or more.
-Additionally, the bill requires DES to conduct monthly and quarterly reviews of information from various state departments and federal sources to assess changes in circumstances that may affect SNAP eligibility, including income, employment status, and residency.
+Specifically, it would require DES to enter into a data matching agreement with the Arizona Department of Revenue to identify households with lottery or gambling winnings of $3,000 or more, and to treat this data as verified upon receipt, as allowed by federal law.
+Additionally, the bill mandates that DES conduct monthly and quarterly reviews of various information sources to assess changes in circumstances that may affect SNAP eligibility, including income, employment status, and residency.

 Senate Engrossed Version: 46-232, 46-297.01